milakis/Matlab-codes/README.md

 This folder contains the Matlab solution codes for the two courses:

 1. International Economics, the syllabus for the course could be found [here](https://github.com/milakis/Matlab-codes/blob/master/International-Economics/IE_syllabus.pdf).
+The templates are provided by [Prof. Kuester](http://keithkuester.eu/).

-2. Dynamic Macroeconomics, the syllabus for the course could be found [here](https://github.com/milakis/Matlab-codes/blob/master/Dynamic-Macroeconomics/DM_syllabus_part1.pdf)
+2. Dynamic Macroeconomics, the exercises for the second part could be found [here](https://github.com/milakis/Matlab-codes/blob/master/Dynamic-Macroeconomics/exercises_part2.pdf).
+The templates are provided by [Prof. Bayer](https://www.wiwi.uni-bonn.de/bayer/).